 Horsham RUFC currently has 400 playing members ranging from Under 7 to three Senior (adult) teams.
 The 2019-20 season sees the 1st XV team play in London 1 South, the Lions 2nd XV play in the Surrey Premiership and the 3rd XV play in Sussex 3.
 This season Nick Stocker continues as head coach assisted by Richard Bell, Adam Halsey and Johnny Porter.
 Jamie Redmayne is the 1st XV Captain and Michael Fisher is the Club Captain.

 In 2006 the club's Development Committee raised the funds and provided a new pitch which has provided much needed additional playing space to allow the growing Mini and Junior teams to play and train, as well as the Senior sides.

 In 2011 the clubhouse roof was replaced, extending the life of the building, in 2012 the inside of the clubhouse received a major refurbishment, in 2013 a new kitchen was built and in 2014 a new decking and patio area was added.

-A new four Changing Room block was opened in September 2017, as the first stage before converting the existing changing rooms into social space and improving the interior and exterior of the clubhouse.
+A new four Changing Room block was opened in September 2017, as the first stage before converting the existing changing rooms into a new bar and social space and improving the interior and exterior of the clubhouse, which is set to be complete by the start of the 2019-20 season.
 The Club are committed to continuing to work with their current sponsors and continue to look for new sponsors to support this potential development.

-The club is delighted to have been chosen by the RFU as one of the few recipients of a new 4G pitch in Sussex, Surrey and Kent.
-Planning permission has been granted with installation set to be completed in June 2018.
+The club is delighted to have been chosen by the RFU as one of the few recipients of a new 4G pitch in Sussex, Surrey and Kent, and installation was completed in June 2018.